-We have financed our operations principally through private sales of preferred stock.
-From inception through June 30, 2001, we have raised net proceeds of \$39.2 million through the sale of preferred stock in private placements and \$52.4 million from the sale of common stock in our initial public offering.
-As of June 30, 2001, we had \$54.2 million in cash and cash equivalents.
+We have financed our operations principally through private sales of preferred stock and our initial public offering completed in July 2000.
+From inception through June 30, 2002, we have raised net proceeds of \$39.2 million through the sale of preferred stock in private placements and \$52.4 million from the sale of common stock in our initial public offering.
+The Company invests its excess cash in marketable debt securities of high quality investment grade.
+As of June 30, 2002, we had cash, cash equivalents, and investments in marketable debt securities totaling approximately \$41.4 million.